Apple chief Tim Cook declines invite to Oireachtas committee

 However, the Irish authorities have repeatedly said that Apple did not have a special tax deal, which Apple also strenuously argued after the European Commission’s ruling last August.

-Mr Doherty was also critical that Mr Cook was refusing to appear at the Oireachtas committee, when he has appeared on Irish media on a number of occasions.
+Mr Doherty was also critical of Mr Cook’s refusal to appear at the Oireachtas committee even though he has appeared on Irish media on a number of occasions.

 Committee member and Labour TD Sean Sherlock was also critical of Mr Cook’s decision not to attend.